common rest & recreation

 Once again for French workers, change was very slow in coming.
 In 1841, 1851, and 1892, several laws were installed instituting a mandatory day of rest for children, apprentices, and women.
 However, it was not until 1906 that the concept of a mandatory day of rest was expanded to include entitlements for salaried employees of commercial and industrial establishments.
 These long-awaited labour laws assigned Sunday as the normal day of rest.

-commemorating the historical & continued struggle for worker justice & accommodation of adequate rest & recreation
+Commemorating the historical & continued struggle for worker justice through accommodation of adequate rest & recreation

 The right to a day of rest has been hard won at the cost of many lives.
 In many places around the world, children and those harvesting from rubbish dumps and enslaved in domestic service, remain forced to toil 7 days a week without ‘rest’ just to survive.
 Communitarians celebrate Sundays as a living commemoration of the struggle for justice and worker conditions by the multitude of courageous souls who have paved the way for the legacy of ‘lives worth living’ that communitarians sustain and progress still further.